fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment1.md

 ---

 ## Logistics
-* Due: Tuesday, September 9th, AOE.
+* Due: Thursday, September 4th, AOE.
 * Submission instructions: make sure that you submit it to Canvas.
 ## Learning outcomes
 * Understand assembly grammar and develop assembly programs